Course Outline

 • Develop an understanding of the Australian Curriculum: Science in the primary years (Chemical Sciences and Physical Sciences focus)

-• Understand and apply ‘big ideas’ of Science, including the particle model, matter, energy, forces, and the Nature of Science
+• Understand and apply ‘big ideas’ of Science relating to the particle model for matter, energy, forces, and the Nature of Science

-• Consider issues relating to managing a science classroom: student engagement, learning by inquiry, active learning, context, argumentation, representations
+• Science pedagogies and managing a science classroom: student engagement, learning by inquiry, active learning, context, argumentation, representations

 • Engage with technologies to enhance science education